CookieHoodie/OsuBot/README.md

 If you find the cursor movement is obviously lagging behind, go to settings and increase the constant MIN_WAIT_DURATION by 1 each time until the bot is stable.
 It is not recommended to use value greater than 5 as the bot will start to behave a bit or totally off.

-If you see error 'invalid <T> ... unordered_map ...' occuring, it indicates the beatmap being played is either unranked (or loved) or super weird map.
+If you see error "invalid unordered_map<K, T> key" occuring, it indicates the beatmap being played is either unranked (or loved) or super weird map.
 Playing new beatmaps which are downloaded after the osu! game client is launched WILL also cause this error.
 In this case, restart the osu! game client.

 # How to use